insasquatchcountry/TTSpeed/README.md

 # TTSpeed
 Increase macOS text-to-speech beyond what the slider under 'System Preferences -> Accessibility' allows

+**To be honest I just barely know enough to have cobbled this together, but it works!**

 **step one**

 First, grant tts5000.sh permission to run, and then copy it into /usr/local/bin.